1240598Rafa/cogsi2526-1240598-1240601/CA4/README.md

     - group: vagrant
     - mode: 755

-This commands will create the directory for the application
+This commands will ensure the directory for the application exists.

+The 'ensure_opt_dir' was later changed to: file.directory:
+  - name: /opt/spring-app
+  - user: devuser
+  - group: developers
+  - mode: 750

+This way it makes them readable and writable only by members of the developers group.

 clone_project:
   git.latest: